 - Published date:

-This pilot project will digitise rare and unique printed books from the British Library's South Asian printed books collection and enhance the catalogue records to automate searching and aid discovery by researchers.
+This project has digitised rare and unique printed books from the British Library's South Asian printed books collection and enhanced the catalogue records to automate searching and aid discovery by researchers.

-The project is exploring how digital research methods and tools can be applied to this digitised collection and you can explore an interactive map and data visualisation showing the location and activity of book printers operating in nineteenth century Kolkata.
+The project also explored how digital research methods and tools can be applied to this digitised collection and you can explore an interactive map and data visualisation showing the location and activity of book printers operating in nineteenth century Kolkata.
 Or explore the metadata for books catalogued by the project and browse the digital editions through the catalogue records visualisation.
-Digital skills workshops and training sessions at Indian institutions to support innovative research within South Asian studies.
+Digital skills workshops and training sessions were delivered at Indian institutions to support innovative research within South Asian studies.

-This project, is a partnership between the British Library, the School of Cultural Texts and Records (SCTR) of Jadavpur University, Srishti Institute of Art, Design and Technology, and the Library at SOAS University of London, working with the National Library of India, the National Mission on Libraries, and other institutions in India.
+For this venture the British Library partnered with the School of Cultural Texts and Records (SCTR) of Jadavpur University, Srishti Institute of Art, Design and Technology, and the Library at SOAS University of London, the National Library of India, the National Mission on Libraries, and other institutions in India